anantakash73/Projects/datasci-screening-anantakash73/README.md

 ---

 Please read these instructions carefully as this repository contains parts of your interview.
 You will be given your own private version of this repository to complete your work.
-Only you and Clear Street members can view your repository.
+Only you and Acme members can view your repository.

 You should create a branch from `master` to do your work.
 Once you are satisfied, create a pull-request with your notes and merge your work into `master`.
 The pull-request will let us know you are finished.